NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.Polaroid.rst

 G’MIC Polaroid node
 ===================

-*This documentation is for version 1.0 of G’MIC Polaroid.*
+*This documentation is for version 1.0 of G’MIC Polaroid (eu.gmic.Polaroid).*

 Description
 -----------